Glenn Wakai: Political career

 In 2014, Wakai proposed SB3124 which attempted to establish Aliivibrio fischeri as the state microbe of Hawaiʻi.
 This was opposing state representative James Tokioka's bill from the previous year, HB 293 HD1, to establish Flavobacterium akiainvivens as the state microbe.
 Neither one succeeded.
 In 2017, legislation similar to the original 2013 F. akiainvivens bill was submitted in the Hawaiʻi House of Representatives by Isaac Choy and in the Hawaiʻi Senate by Brian Taniguchi.

+In 2013, Wakai was appointed by Palau President Thomas Remengesau Jr. to serve as honorary consul for Palau to Hawaii.